About Laurel

 I found Laurel Denise back in 2015, when Lolly needed someone to manage her jewelry studio!
 I started out making jewelry, then managing wholesale orders, then doing the product photography.
 Fast forward to today!

-Jenn, Queen of Customers
+Jenn, Queen of Web

 Something that makes you smile?